-In recent years the related issues of cybersecurity and data breach have received an increasing amount of attention from the media, the public, and policymakers.
-Barely a week goes by where the national news does not report on another major breach of data security.
-In addition to more than 40 states that already have general data security laws on the books and the increasing attention being paid by federal lawmakers to these issues, the NAIC formed the Cybersecurity Working Group to develop a new data security model law that would be specifically applicable to the insurance industry and that would cover any person or entity licensed under state insurance laws.
+In recent years the related issues of cybersecurity and data systems breach have received an increasing amount of attention from the media, the public, and policymakers.
+Barely a week goes by where the national news does not report on another major data security breach.
+In addition to the more than 40 states that already have general data security laws on the books and the increasing attention being paid by federal lawmakers to these issues, in 2015 the NAIC’s Cybersecurity Working Group began the process of developing a new data security model law specifically applicable to the insurance industry that would cover any person or entity licensed under state insurance laws.

-The initial drafting efforts by the working group would have set up a two-pronged system that would require licensees to set up data security and protection programs that met certain requirements.
-It also spelled out notification and other requirements in the event a licensee suffered a data security breach.
-This issue and the proposed duties and responsibilities included in the draft model act have been extremely contentious from the start of the drafting process.
-Industry and regulators have not seen eye to eye on many of the fundamental, threshold issues being addressed in the draft model, including whether there should be a harm trigger (meaning some element of actual risk of harm to the consumer) before the act’s duties and responsibilities would apply, whether the approach being followed by the working group would help or hurt efforts to achieve uniformity among the state laws on this topic, and how broad a range of personal information should fall under the model’s coverage.
+The issue itself and the proposed duties and responsibilities that would be included in the draft model act proved to be extremely contentious from the start of the drafting process.
+As the Working Group moved ahead with drafting the new model, it became clear that industry and regulators did not seen eye to eye on many of the fundamental, threshold issues being addressed in the draft model.
+These included whether there should be a harm trigger (meaning some element of actual risk of harm to the consumer) before the act’s duties and responsibilities would apply, whether the approach being followed by the Working Group would help or hurt efforts to achieve uniformity among the state laws on this topic, and how broad a range of personal information should fall under the model’s coverage.

-The issue is further complicated by the fact that almost every state already has a generally applicable cybersecurity law on the books, raising questions about the need for a data security law specifically dealing with the insurance industry, and the possibility that state attorneys general may not support a cyber law that will result in them giving up data breach jurisdiction in their states over a large and important industry.
-While some progress was made in narrowing down the industry/regulator differences as the working group moved ahead and developed second and third drafts of the model, many areas of fundamental disagreement remained.
+The issue is further complicated by the fact that almost every state already has a generally applicable cybersecurity law on its books, raising questions about the need for a data security law specifically dealing with the insurance industry, and the possibility that state attorneys general may not support a cyber law that would result in their giving up data breach jurisdiction over a large and important industry.